Dave864/rshell/src/README.md

   Token 1: Root
   Token 2: Root
   ```
   Why does this happen?
-The answer is because whenever something is passed into the `str` argument for`strtok`,
+The answer is whenever something is passed into the `str` argument for`strtok`,
   the function assumes that this is a new string to parse.
 The way `strtok` works is that whenever it finds a t
   oken, it removes that token and the following deliminator from the string being looked at.
 It then holds on to
-  the rest of the string to be use as the "default" if no string is passed in.
-In the above program, both
+  the rest of the string to be use as the "default" if no string is passed in the next time `strtok` is called.
-  calls to `strtok` recieved a new string to parse, overriding the default value.
+  In the above program, both calls recieved a new string to parse, overriding the default value.

   With this in mind let's change the above program and walk through what is happening.
   ```